-NAAHP Directory of Summer Opportunities for Disadvantaged and Minority Students
+NAAHP Directory of Student Resources for Disadvantaged and Minority Students

 The National Association of Advisors for the Health Professions maintains a dynamic list of summer research and clinical opportunities for disadvantaged students and students of color.